 Refugees | Lending a Hand

 Their reach?
-One of the many ways that the Tran family is building their country, and paying forward the hope that was offered them just one generation ago, is through a minivan donation.
-Their gift is helping new asylum seekers.
+One of the many ways that the Tran family is building their country, and paying forward the hope that was offered them just one generation ago, was through a minivan donation.
+Their gift helped new asylum seekers with a donation of over $15,000.00 from a single vehicle sale!

-Here’s to our donors and their generous efforts in reaching out to the newest of our new Canadians (not so long ago it was our Grandma and Grandpa in their shoes!).
+Here’s to our donors and their generous efforts in reaching out to the newest of our new Canadians (not so long ago it was our Grandmas and Grandpas in their shoes!).
 Here’s to all of us finding ways, big and small, to make life just a little easier for each other as we each exercise uncommon courage.